insongkim/PanelMatch/README.md

  for other confounders such as past outcomes and covariates via `formula`.
-Various matching methods such as `Mahalanobis distance` matching, `CBPS`, `Propensity score` matching and weighting, and `Synthetic control` matching can be used.
+Various matching methods such as `Mahalanobis distance` matching, `CBPS`, `Propensity score` matching and weighting, and `Synthetic control` weighting can be used.

 ``` r
 matches.cbps <- PanelMatch(lag = 4, max.lead = 4, time.id = "year",